cmskit/lib-jqueryui/readme.md

 This Package contains jQuery and jQuery UI as minified versions.
 All development related Files like tests, examples etc. are removed.

+In addition some jQuery Plugins can be found at "plugins/".

 ## [jQuery UI](http://jqueryui.com/) - Interactions and Widgets for the web